BahugunaSaumya/GitHubVisualization/README.md

-please refer to about page to check details about hte implementation
+please refer to about page to check details about the implementation